Killing of Christian Glass: Police kill Glass

 After approximately 70 minutes, an officer states that they will break into Glass's vehicle, saying: "It’s time to move the night on — OK.
 We got to move."
 Buen smashed the front window of the car.
 Another officer stood on the hood of the vehicle, shining a flashlight on Glass.
 The officers are heard telling Glass to drop the knife.
 They then shot him with bean-bags and he began to flail about in the vehicle.
 An officer is heard saying "Someone tase his ass.
 Someone tase him!"

 Buen then shot Glass with a stun gun.
 Glass began shouting hysterically, "Lord hear me.
 Lord hear me".
-An officer is heard saying: "You can save yourself.
-You can still save yourself."
-Glass turned to an officer with a small knife in his hand, then appeared to stab himself before dropping the knife.
+An officer is then heard saying: "You can save yourself.
+You can still save yourself.
+"After repeating requests to drop the knife, Deputy Buen then shot Glass with a handgun at least five times.
+Glass then appeared to turn toward an officer with a small knife in his hand and began stabbing himself before dropping the knife.
 The body-cam footage does not show Glass ever moving from the driver seat of the vehicle.

-Deputy Buen then shot Glass with a handgun at least five times.
-The officers dragged Glass's body out of the vehicle; he died on the scene.